hvpkod/MML/MML-Rule-Book.md

 - Waiver wire abuse: Adding and dropping players for the sake of locking them into the waiver wire is a form of waiver wire abuse.
 If it’s deemed the case, an owner who wished to take a player off the waiver but was prevented from doing so can request the waiver claim to the commissioner.
 The owner who abused the waiver wire will have their waiver access suspended for one week (or more based on the severity of the abuse).

 - Process: The MML uses FAAB to bid for players that are electable (not owned by a team) where the highest bidder will win the player.
 The team need to have an open roster spot for the player or choose what player that should be dropped if the bid wins.
 In case of same value bid will the team with the highest order waiver order win.

 - FAAB value: The MML will start with 100 FAABs (aka foreskins).
-0 FAAB-value bids are allowed.
+  - FAAB-value bids of 0 (zero) are allowed.
+  - FAABs can be used as part of trades.
+  - Unspent FAABs will be lost not be transferred to the next season.

 ## V. LINEUPS